ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 AVOCADO: !(Video link goes here.)

 We now have a set of position versus time data.
-The positions are the distance r in the figure above.
+The positions are the distance $r$ in the figure above (AVOCADO: make figure).

-2. Take 10 points, roughly equally spaced, from maximum position to maximum position (the trip from the bumper, up the track and back to the bumper), and make a graph of position vs. time.
+3. Take 10 points, roughly equally spaced, from maximum position to maximum position (the trip from the bumper, up the track and back to the bumper), and make a graph of position vs. time.
 What shape does this plot have?

-3. From kinematics, you should know that the instantaneous slope (tangent) at any point on your position-vs.-time graph gives the velocity at that point.
+4. From kinematics, you should know that the instantaneous slope (tangent) at any point on your position-vs.-time graph gives the velocity at that point.
 Now make a plot of velocity vs. time.
 AVOCADO -- Will we just give them the v-t plot?
 :::

 ####